Mindtribe/MTest/README.md

 1. Install NI-VISA 5.4.1: http://www.ni.com/download/ni-visa-5.4.1/4631/en/

+2. Sometimes OSX can get messy when it comes to python versions.
+To determine your default version of python, type the following command: which python

+If you get the output "/usr/bin/python", you can move on to step 3.
+Otherwise, add the following line to your ~/.bash_profile: export PATH=/usr/bin:$PATH

+Then, type the following commands:

+source ~/.bash_profile
+which python

+You should now get the output "/usr/bin/python".

+3. Sometimes OSX can also get messy when it comes to pip.
+To determine your default version of pip, type the following command: which pip

+If you get the output "/usr/local/bin/pip", you can move on to step 4.
+If you get no output, that means that you do not have pip installed, in which case, you can simply install it using the following command: sudo easy_install pip

+If you get any other output, you must remove all existing pip packages and reinstall pip.
+To do this, cd into the directory where pip currently exists, which should be apparent from the output of "which pip", and then run the following command:

+sudo rm -rf pip

+Repeat this command for all versions of pip (e.g. pip2, pip2.7, etc.)

+Now reinstall pip using the following command: sudo easy_install pip

+Then, type the following command: which pip

+You should now get the output "/usr/local/bin/pip"

-2. Install python dependencies: pip install -r requirements.txt
+4. To install python dependencies, cd into the MTest/ directory and run the following command: sudo pip install -r requirements.txt

-3. Add path to the MTest directory to PYTHONPATH.
+5. Add path to the MTest directory to PYTHONPATH.
 This can be done by adding the following line to your ~/.bash_profile: export PYTHONPATH="\<path to MTest\>:$PYTHONPATH"

-4. Add the following line to your ~/.bash_profile: alias python32='arch -i386 /usr/bin/python2.7'
+6. Add the following line to your ~/.bash_profile: alias python32='arch -i386 /usr/bin/python2.7'
    This creates an alias for 32-bit python.
 You will need to call all functions from 32-bit python since NI-VISA is a 32-bit library

-5. Install the Prologix GPIB-USB Controller 6.0 USB Driver for OSX: http://prologix.biz
+7. Install the Prologix GPIB-USB Controller 6.0 USB Driver for OSX: http://prologix.biz

-6. In order to call mtest.py from anywhere, set the value of the INSTRUMENT_DIRECTORY global variable in MTest/mtest.py to the absolute path of MTest/instruments.
+8. In order to call mtest.py from anywhere, set the value of the INSTRUMENT_DIRECTORY global variable in MTest/mtest.py to the absolute path of MTest/instruments.
 Otherwise you will only be able to call mtest.py from MTest/